 Kingdom Two Crowns

-There are heaps of fantastic indie games on the Nintendo Switch, and Kingdom Two Crowns is one of the most unique ones with a medieval flair.
+There are plenty of fantastic games from small developers on the Switch, and Kingdom Two Crowns is one of the most unique ones with a medieval flair.
 It’s a side-scrolling RPG title with resource management and strategy elements.

 You play as a monarch overseeing the construction of your new lands, riding on horseback and instructing your forces to build, defend and attack as needed.
 The 2D world around you is procedurally generated and comes with plenty of enemies and obstacles to tackle.